soorya246/foot-pressure-system/README.md

 ## Data Transmission Protocol & Payload Structure

-[cite_start]The ESP32 firmware is designed to continuously sample the 3x4 sensor matrix at a rate of 100 Hz[cite: 157, 166].
+The ESP32 firmware is designed to continuously sample the 3x4 sensor matrix at a rate of 100 Hz[cite: 157, 166].
 During every 10-millisecond cycle, the microcontroller reads all 12 physical nodes on the sandal, calculates the current battery percentage, and packages this into a single data payload.

-[cite_start]Before the payload is padded and secured via AES-128 encryption [cite: 142] for Bluetooth transmission, it is serialized into a simple, comma-separated string.
+Before the payload is padded and secured via AES-128 encryption [cite: 142] for Bluetooth transmission, it is serialized into a simple, comma-separated string.

 ### Example Raw Packet
 A raw, unencrypted data packet looks like this: